hneemann/yagi/README.md

     //go:generate yagi -tem=./temp/list.go -gen=int64;int32

-The `-gen` flag says that I need a list for the type `int64` and `int32`.
+The `-tem` flag points to the template, and the `-gen` flag says that I want to generate a list for the types `int64` and `int32`.
 The package name of the generated file is set to the directory name of the generated file, so in most cases it will be ok.
 If you need an other name you can set it by `-pac=main`.
 Before a file is written, it is checked if it already exists.
 If it exists, it is checked whether it was created by yagi.
-If not you will get an error.
+If not, you will get an error.
-So you can not overwrite a manualy created file by a mistake.
+So you can not overwrite a manualy created file by mistake.

 Running `go generate` from the command line we get: